 While at the University of Chicago, Dick studied organ, taking lessons from Edward Mondello, organist at Rockefeller Chapel.
 In 1968 Dick met Thomas Wikman and began recording Wikman’s organ recitals and concerts.
 When Mr. Wikman founded Chicago’s Music of the Baroque in 1972, Dick recorded the very first concert and continued to record the group’s performances until his death in 2014.

 Throughout his life, Dick was a lover of classical music and an active recording engineer, making on-location recordings of many concerts, including those by Chicago’s Music of the Baroque, The Grand Teton Music Festival in Jackson, Wyoming, The Illinois Symphony Orchestra, and The Connecticut Early Music Festival in Mystic, Connecticut.
 He had more than 300 radio broadcasts of his work and produced a number of highly acclaimed compact discs including Monteverdi’s Vespers of the Blessed Virgin by Chicago’s Music of the Baroque.
 He was a member of the Audio Engineer Society.
-Partnering with, learning from, and mentoring some of the best recording engineers in the business, was one of his greatest joys.
-These included Rudy Chalupa, Al Antliz, Mitch Heller, Larry Rock, Roar Schaad and Chris Willis.
+As a recording engineer, Dick was entirely self-taught, although partnering with, learning from, and mentoring some of the best recording engineers in the business, was one of his greatest joys.
+These recording engineers included Rudy Chalupa, Al Antliz, Mitch Heller, Larry Rock, Roar Schaad and Chris Willis.

 Also, Dick had long-term partnerships with several classical musicians, including Thomas Wikman, Ling Tung, Ken Keisler, Igor Kipnis, Mark Wiggelsworth, Sir Mark Elder, Charles Geyer, and Barbara Butler.
 He regularly attended and supported The Chicago Symphony Orchestra and The Grant Park Music Festival, and he was a member of the Board of Directors of both the Grand Teton Music Festival and Midwest Young Artists.